dirtybirdnj/merge-conflict/README.md

-# merge-conflict
+# merge-conflicts are OK!
-Causing merge conflicts WHOA!
+Causing merge conflicts is not a big deal.

+This will be fine.